SE-shapelets: Semi-supervised Clustering of Time Series Using Representative Shapelets: Evaluation

-To understand the effectiveness of the semi-supervised strategy of SS-shapelets, we further compare the performance of SS-shapelets with the U-shapelets (unsupervised shapelet-based clustering), and the results are summarized in Table \ref{tab:ushape}.
-With slight supervision, SS-shapelets improves the average clustering accuracy of U-shapelets by $10.8\%$, from 0.702 to 0.778.
-Among the 85 datasets, SS-shapelets achieves higher clustering accuracy in 68 datasets.
+To understand the effectiveness of the semi-supervised strategy of SE-shapelets, we further compare the performance of SE-shapelets with the U-shapelets (unsupervised shapelet-based clustering), and the results are summarized in Table \ref{tab:ushape}.
+With slight supervision, SE-shapelets improves the average clustering accuracy of U-shapelets by $10.8\%$, from 0.702 to 0.778.
+Among the 85 datasets, SE-shapelets achieves higher clustering accuracy in 68 datasets.

 We show the distribution of the RI improvement on the 85 datasets in Fig. \ref{fig:distribution}.
 The results show that, with slight supervision, in many datasets the clustering accuracy is increased by more than $10\%$, and the largest increase is over 100\% (from 0.497 to 1.000 in Coffee dataset).
-For the few datasets that SS-shapelets obtain accuracy lower than U-shapelets, the decreases of accuracy are all small and the largest decrease is around 4\% (from 0.568 to 0.545 in ScreenType dataset).
+For the few datasets that SE-shapelets obtain accuracy lower than U-shapelets, the decreases of accuracy are all small and the largest decrease is around 4\% (from 0.568 to 0.545 in ScreenType dataset).

-We further use the results from four case datasets (BeetleFly, Coffee, CBF and TwoLeadECG) to show the shapelets discovered by SS-shapelets are more effective than those discovered by U-shapelets.
-With the optimal shapelets, the four datasets are mapped to the distance-to-shapelets representation, and their distances are visualized in 2D space using TSNE \cite{tsne} as shown in Fig. \ref{fig:tsne}, respectively.
+We further use the results from four case datasets (BeetleFly, Coffee, CBF and TwoLeadECG) to show the shapelets discovered by SE-shapelets are more effective than those discovered by U-shapelets.
+With the optimal shapelets, the four datasets are mapped to the distance-to-shapelets representation, and their distances are visualized in 2D space using TSNE \citep{tsne} as shown in Fig. \ref{fig:tsne}, respectively.

 In BeetleFly (Fig. \ref{fig:tsne} (a)), Coffee (Fig. \ref{fig:tsne} (b)) and TwoLeadECG (Fig. \ref{fig:tsne} (d)) datasets, the shapelets discovered by U-shapelets split time series into two groups but each group contains time series of different classes (the bottom row in Fig. \ref{fig:tsne}).
-However, as shown in the top row in Fig. \ref{fig:tsne}, with slight supervision (e.g., only 2 labeled time series for Coffee), SS-shapelets discovers shapelets that effectively split time series into two groups that mostly contain time series of the same class.
-For CBF dataset, although U-shapelets roughly distinguish time series of different classes, SS-shapelets can further improve the performance, especially for the two classes represented by the red circle and the blue square, respectively.
+However, as shown in the top row in Fig. \ref{fig:tsne}, with slight supervision (e.g., only 2 labeled time series for Coffee), SE-shapelets discovers shapelets that effectively split time series into two groups that mostly contain time series of the same class.
+For CBF dataset, although U-shapelets roughly distinguish time series of different classes, SE-shapelets can further improve the performance, especially for the two classes represented by the red circle and the blue square, respectively.